electrikmilk/cherrilang.org/language/custom-actions.md

 @result = myCustomAction()
 ```

+## Recursion & Calling Other Actions

+It is possible to call other custom actions within the body of a custom action.

+### Can I run an action inside of another action?

+Yes!

+{: .warning }
+Strong caution against the use of recursion.
+Misuse can cause a Shortcut to infinitely loop.

 ## How do they work?

 The contents of these actions run separately from your main code inside your Shortcut by using the **Run Shortcut** action and passing a **Dictionary** action containing data that will be detected by injected Cherri code that contains each of the defined actions that are used in the Cherri code below it.